vdsm/virtual-dsm/readme.md

   * ### How do I install a specific version of vDSM?

-    The default installation of vDSM is version 7.2, but if you prefer an older version, you can add its URL to your compose file:
+    By default version 7.2 will be installed, but if you prefer an older version, you can add its URL to your compose file as follows:

     ```
     environment:
       URL: "https://global.synologydownload.com/download/DSM/release/7.1.1/42962-1/DSM_VirtualDSM_42962.pat"
     ```

-    With this method, you can switch between different versions while keeping your file data.
+    With this method, you are able to switch between different versions while keeping your file data.

   * ### What are the differences compared to standard DSM?